Sharp regularity near an absorbing boundary for solutions to second order SPDEs in a half-line with constant coefficients: Proof of Theorem

 Now let $\eta\in\left(0,1\right)$.
 Splitting the region of integration on $\left(0,\delta^{\left(1-\eta\right)/2}\right)^{3}\subseteq\left(0,\infty\right)^{3}$ and its complement, we see that on the complement the triple integral on the right-hand side above is bounded by a multiple of $e^{-1/\delta^{\eta}}$, and so vanishes as $\delta\rightarrow0$.
 Therefore we need only consider the region of integration $\left(0,\delta^{\left(1-\eta\right)/2}\right)^{3}$, and so we have a numerical constant $C'>0$ such that

-where the second line follows by Theorem \ref{TDCE2} and $\varepsilon>0$ is sufficiently small.
+where the second line follows by Proposition \ref{TDCE2} and $\varepsilon>0$ is sufficiently small.
 Clearly we may choose $\eta>0$ small enough so that the exponent of $\delta$ is positive, whereby the right-hand side vanishes and we have (\ref{eq:InitialCase}).

-\subsubsection{\emph{Inductive step}:}
+\subsubsection{Inductive step:}

 Assume that for some $-1\leq n\leq N-1$ we have